 It Happened in Maryland

-It Happened in Maryland covers twenty-five events that shaped history.
+It Happened in Maryland covers twenty-five events that happened in the Free State that shaped history.
 Sometimes it's local history, sometimes it's more wide-ranging.
 Among the subjects covered are the first bookmobile in Hagerstown, the Great Baltimore Fire that caused fire companies to start working toward universal sizes for hydrants and hoses, and finding a way around the Dutch Elm disease that killed so many gorgeous elm trees.

 Virginia Off the Beaten Path